reclaimprotocol/reclaim-sdk/README.md

     Make sure to adjust the route (`/callback`) and the processing logic inside the endpoint to match your application's requirements and data handling.

 That's it!
-You have now set up the Reclaim SDK in your application and can start requesting proofs from users.
+You have now set up the Reclaim SDK in your application and can start requesting proofs from your users.

-    The example code demonstrates how to request proofs for Google ownership.
-You can customize the requested proofs by using different providers or creating your own **Provider**.
+    The example code demonstrates how to request proofs for ownership of Google account.
+You can customize the requested proofs by using different providers or creating your own Providers.

 ## Providers
 Following are the default providers that you can start using right away: